jtregenza/jtregenza.github.io/_work/diagram-editor.md

 So I would iterate on the shapes that we would use, going from the "Extension Shapes" to the "Foundation Shapes" until we understood that leaning on Lampbot's existing objects defined it the parent model would be most beneficial.

-Along with the Design Lead of Codebots we iterated on the design of the diagram editor into a more future ui design, so the gave us the ability to bring in future design plans for the Codebots platform whithin the diagram editor.
+Along with the Design Lead of Codebots we iterated on the design of the diagram editor into a more future ui design, so the gave us the ability to bring in future design plans for the Codebots platform within the diagram editor.

 ![Last Design of the Diagram Editor](/assets/img/work/diagram-editor-design.png "Last Design of the Diagram Editor")
 > This was the last design that myself and the Design Lead had worked upon for the Diagram Editor (March 2018)